SuleymanDemirelKazakhstan/diploma-project-young-phoenixes/Reports/WEEK9.md

 I started to learn multithreading in open platform named Stepik.
 I learned, how to easily use GCD(Grand Central Dispatch).
 ![alt text](../images/ios/bex_week9.jpeg)

+# Konys Aituar
+I started on looking for interest of specialist , as by last analytics I found that good specialist is a half of success.
+First of all I anaysed markets of finding jobs to see how many specialist are looking for a job.
+NUMBERs where: hh = 1200 specialist with average of salary 293.000(by formula of mean) market.kz = 453 specialist with average salary of 220.000 rabotanur = 240 specialist with average salary of 200.000 Also I started to search on internet about what kind of questions can be asked for specialist as a mini interview to make quality of specialist higher.
+For now by on working on questions to fill up the test interview.

 # Laila Mukhambetzhanova
 Work on the UX design has been started.
 I drew the onboarding pages, login and registration pages, and also developed the main pages, like home page, my orders and profile.
 The onboarding page helps the user to assimilate the application faster, that is, it explains how the mobile app works.
 We will have 3 such pages.
 Then after the onboarding pages, registration and login pages come out.
 If the user has just started using the application, then first user register and see the main page. https://www.figma.com/file/5hCtwZFzAUUymb6wb4C98Q/Diploma-project?node-id=133%3A5047
 ![alt text](../images/design/screen5.png)